cjbeery24/aiscribe-net/README.md

 A robust, multi-tenant .NET 8 API for managing sermon transcriptions with comprehensive user and organization management capabilities.

+> **Development Approach**: This project is being developed using a structured prompt-driven methodology.
+The `/pm` directory contains project management prompts for creating PRDs (Product Requirements Documents), generating tasks, and processing task lists.
+The `/tasks` directory contains the actual PRD and task breakdown that guides the development process.
+This approach ensures systematic feature development and comprehensive documentation.

 ## 🚀 Features

 - **Multi-tenant Architecture**: JWT-based authentication with organization context via headers